 • Bring your fully charged device with the latest version of the app installed and your own headphones to use in the venue.

-• Please connect to the Mobile Connect WiFi once inside the auditorium on arrival and make sure that your data is switched off and your phone is on silent.
-(For the best experience, you may wish to switch your device to Airplane mode.
+• Please connect to “Lyceum Guest Wifi” once inside the auditorium and make sure that your data is switched off and your phone is on silent (for the best experience, you may wish to switch your device to Airplane mode.
 The Mobile Connect App will still work under this function).

 • Our bars open 1½ prior to a performance and theatre staff will be on hand here to help familiarise you with the App.